Registers of Scotland: Register of Prince's Seal

 The heir apparent to the Crown in Scotland was known as the Prince and Great Steward of Scotland, similar to the title of dauphin in Ancien France.
 The current Prince and Great Steward of Scotland is the Duke of Rothesay, Prince William.
 This register records any lands granted by the Prince and Great Steward of Scotland.
 However no new entry has been made in this register since 1887.

 Register of Crown Grants

-This register contains deeds such as conveyances, leases, agreements or renunciations relating to Crown property in Scotland which were granted by or to certain Government departments.
+This register contains deeds such as conveyances, leases, agreements or renunciations relating to Crown property in Scotland which were granted by or to certain government departments.
 The Crown owned certain rights to property in the inter regalia, which can be granted to individual as a separate legal tenement.
 The register was closed by the Land Tenure Reform (Scotland) Act 1974.

 Register of Sheriff's Commissions

-This register records all commissions issued to individuals to become Sheriffs in Scotland.
-This register was brought into force by the Heritable Jurisdictions (Scotland) Act 1746.
+This register records all commissions issued to individuals to become sheriffs in Scotland.
+This register was brought into force by the Heritable Jurisdictions (Scotland) Act 1746 (20 Geo.
+2. c.
+43).